N. MILWAUKEE COMMERCIAL CORRIDOR

 Foodies throughout Chicagoland who want authentic Polish food come to Gladstone Park for some of the most delightful delis, bakeries, and eateries of their kind in the city.
 One of these that has gotten top reviews for its pierogis is SMAK-TAK, 5961 N. Elston.
 A full Polish experience can be had with traditional dishes supplemented by all the extras such as the 10 different types of Tymbark juices and Naleczowianka Sparkling Water imported from the homeland.

-Mom’s Old Recipe, 5760 N. Milwaukee, a white tablecloth Mexican restaurant, serves a full lineup of expected and unexpected dishes from (marinated) Shrimp Ceviche to De Mole Enchiladas to Chipo Tilapia (fish with spicy garlic and chipotle served over black bean cream sauce).
-All is homemade and elegantly presented.
-The splashy murals that line the walls pave the way for late hours fun.
+Mom’s Old Recipe, 5760 N. Milwaukee, is the unusual white tablecloth Mexican restaurant.
+Often voted in community surveys as “Best Restaurant in Gladstone Park,” it earns its name with its full lineup of the expected entrees (like burritos) to unexpected dishes such as Marinated Shrimp Ceviche, De Mole Enchiladas, and Chipo Tilapia (fish with spicy garlic and chipotle served over black bean cream sauce).
+All is homemade, elegantly presented, and served along with wines and cocktails from the full bar.
+Latin music amplifies the splashy tropical murals on the walls, setting the atmosphere and paving the way for late hours fun.

 Cafe Marbella, 5527 N. Milwaukee, a Spanish tapas restaurant combines ingredients in ways you never would have thought of, such as the Higo Con Tocino (stuffed figs with bacon served with brandy cream sauce) and Coca de Cebolla y Pimientos (Catalonian flatbread with caramelized onions, Spanish red peppers and manchego cheese).
+Don’t forget to order a pitcher of white or red Sangria.
 So many unusual cold and hot choices are available from the husband and wife who own Marbella that a vegetarian – or even a vegan – can put together a full meal here.

-Two well-known Italian restaurants attract a wide clientele.
-The white tablecloth Pasta D’Arte Trattoria, 6311 N. Milwaukee, was recently remodeled in an eclectic New York style with medieval doors flanked by Roman-style columns in order to combine “old world Italy with modern times.”
-Its engaging atmosphere and extensive wine list magnifyies its Abruzzese-inspired meat dishes and Barese-influenced fish entrees.
+The most highly vaunted of Italian restaurants in Gladstone Park, the white tablecloth Pasta D’Arte Trattoria Italiana, 6311 N. Milwaukee, attracts a wide clientele.
+Remodeled in an eclectic New York style with medieval doors flanked by Roman-style columns combines “old world Italy with modern times.”
+The restaurant’s engaging atmosphere and extensive wine list magnifies its Abruzzese-inspired meat dishes and Barese-influenced fish entrees.
+There are different rooms and seating choices, including areas for private parties.
+When the weather is amenable. consider checking out its outdoor garden of tables along the side street for al fresco dining.

-Meanwhile, Colletti’s, 5705 N. Central at the corner of N. Elson, founded in 1946 and owned by four generations, has long been a fixture in this greater Chicago community.
-Locals relish eating in booths watching the Cubs, Bears, or Bulls inside the sports bar section; feasting in its large dining room; or eating outside on its large patio (igloos available for cold weather and COVID protection).
-Regular city folk enjoy Colletti’s as well as luminaries who come for important meetings and events that have a way of turning up on the evening news.
+Colletti’s, 5705 N. Central at the corner of N. Elson, founded in 1946 and owned by four generations, has long been a fixture in this greater Chicago community.
+Locals relish eating in booths watching the Cubs, Bears, or Bulls inside the sports bar section or feasting in its large dining rooms.
+Nowhere else in the community can private parties eat outside year-round in their own in multi-color lighted geodesic igloos that were originally installed during the COVID pandemic for isolation from the virus.
+Regular city folk enjoy Colletti’s as well as luminaries who come for important meetings and events that have a way of turning up on the city’s evening news.

-Perhaps the most unusual restaurant is Amitabul, 6207 N. Milwaukee, which bills its menu as Korean Spiritual Vegan Cuisine.
-Its name translated as “Awakening,” it opened in 1995.
-Attracting vegans from throughout Chicagoland who lust for its savory and healthily steamed plays on traditional Korean dishes, it avoids all animal products as well as the stir-frying oils that typically comes with them.
+Perhaps the most unusual restaurant in Gladstone Park is Amitabul, 6207 N. Milwaukee, which bills its cuisine as Korean Spiritual Vegan.
+With a name that translates as “Awakening,” it opened in 1995.
+Attracting vegans from throughout Chicagoland who lust for its savory and healthily steamed plays on traditional Korean dishes, it avoids all animal products down to the stir-frying oils that come from them.

-The repurposed Garage Bar, 6154 N. Milwaukee, has an actual garage door at its storefront entrance that can be completely raised in nice weather for a fresh air dining experience.
-Its open rooftop section upstairs creates a fun alternate dining experience where it’s easy to get celebratory.
+Because The Garage Bar, 6154 N. Milwaukee, has an actual garage door at its storefront entrance that can be completely raised in nice weather, it offers a fresh air dining experience whenever the weather so accommodates.
+Always hopping on the weekends with its full bar, the restaurant maintains a family-friendly atmosphere during weekday dinner hours with choice of tables or booths.
+Its open rooftop section upstairs creates a fun alternate dining and party experience where it’s easy to get celebratory when the occasion calls for it.

 Highway House, 5653 N. Northwest Highway, is truly “more than just a restaurant” as it declares on its website.
-Distinguished by its starry lighted patio that fronts on a small side street with towering trees, the restaurant gives people the choice of dining pub style inside or al fresco style (outside) as if they’re feasting in the woods.
+Distinguished by its large starry lighted patio under towering trees that fronts on a small side street oudoors, the restaurant gives people a wide choice of dining atmospheres.
+They can take advantage of a full bar while dining pub style inside on tall stools or al fresco style (outside) if they want to feast in what seems like an undiscovered forest preserve in Gladstone Park’s little corner of Chicago.

 Click on a photo to enlarge and visit the gallery.